-It might still be hot and humid in D.C., but the first official day of fall is Friday.
-Celebrate the changing of the seasons by visiting the area's pumpkin patches and apple orchards at the locations below.
+It's been a warm and humid start to the season, but fall really is here.
+Celebrate the changing of the seasons by visiting the D.C. area's pumpkin patches and apple orchards.

-D.C. does not have an abundance of farms, but it does have the 14th and U Farmers’ Market with autumn treats and pumpkins for purchase, as the weather gets chillier.
+D.C. does not have an abundance of farms, but it does have the 14th and U Farmers' Market, with autumn treats and pumpkins for purchase as the weather gets chillier.
+The market is open Saturdays from 9 a.m. to 1 p.m. through Nov.
+17.

 Distance from D.C.: 35 miles